Find out about the legislation on public records access and its history.

 Until 2000, the Public Records Act 1958 had been substantially amended once (by the Public Records Act 1967) and in detail many times by other statutes and statutory instruments.
 Most of these minor changes brought bodies within the scope of the Act.

-Find answers to frequently asked questions about the Public Records Act.
+Find answers to common questions about the Public Records Act (PRA).